TheOneAboveAll/TheOneAboveAll.github.io/about.md

 * Lack of activity over multiple events will get you kicked

 ### Note:
-You don’t need to save every single crystal, just try to save what you can.
+You don't need to save every single crystal, just try to save what you can.
 If you have a bunch of Premiums and 3-Star Crystals, sure, open a few ones.
 The idea here is that, if we all try to save most of the crystals, we will be able to complete Bigger Events and get Better rewards!
-Don’t suffer unnecessarily!
+Don't suffer unnecessarily!
 Participate in the events and try to do your part - we are in this together, we save together! =)